dd32/td-gh-ex/readme.txt

 JSColor - A lightweight Javascript color-picker maintained by Jan Odvárko.

 == CHANGELOG ==
+Version 1.2.8
+	* Added some ARIA Landmark roles.
+	* HTML tag for widgets changed from <div> to <section>.
+	* Changed menu toggle from link to button.
+	* CSS changes.

 Version 1.2.7
 	* Fixed Title & Tagline setting in Customizer.
 	* Removed favicon setting in favor of Customizer Site Icon.